 Or spend a whole day in Naples, but mix up exploring its grittiness with its more elegant side.
 (Yes, Naples has an extremely elegant side.
 You don’t hear about that much, do you?).
 In particular, spend time in the well-heeled Chiaia district: it’s full of luxury boutiques, art galleries and high-end restaurants, it’s clean and dotted with green spaces, it’s right on the sparkling waterfront and it even has a castle.
 Have cocktails at one of the trendy bars in the shadow of the Castel dell’Ovo, surrounded by the young and beautiful, and I promise: when you go home and people say “You went to Naples?
 Isn’t it dirty?!?”, you’ll have no idea what they’re talking about.

 Still not intrigued in any way, shape or form?
 Then get thee to the Tuscan countryside.
 I won’t judge you.
 I’ll just enjoy my pizza with one fewer tourist in view.

 Convinced?
+Great!
 Here’s how to get from Rome to Naples:

 The fastest and easiest way, by far, is by train.
 There’s really no reason to consider hiring a car or taking a private transfer, unless you’re less allergic to really high prices and highway driving than you are to train stations.